qcgm1978/b-plus-plus/README.md

             易 (yì) used as an adjective, means "easy" or "simple", whilst as a verb it indicates "change" or "the exchange or substitution of one thing for another". relevant to behavior class patterns
             George Berkeley: ‘To be is to be perceived’  . relevant to structural patterns "The usefulness of a pot comes from its emptiness."-laozi . relevant to creating patterns
-        * ui CSS 3 will and presentation
+        * change as presentation: ui CSS 3 will and presentation

 	* tool The workbench becomes the center of the wood shop, the craftsman returning to it time and time again as a piece takes shape.For a programmer manipulating files of text, that workbench is the command shell.(the pragmatic programmer, shell games section)
 		* ipad